harryprotist/cards-against-humanity/README.md

 * `cab play <number>` eg. `cab play 5` - plays the card with the number `<number>`.
 Note: after playing a card, your other cards' numbers may change.
 * `cab cards` - tells the bot to PM you your cards.
 Note: it will PM you your cards automatically at the start of each round.
 * `cab pick <beginning of card name>` eg. `cab pick na` - for the card czar, when it's time to pick a card.
 Case insensitive.
+* `cab leave` - leaves the game, and skips the current round.
 * `cab abort` - ends the game.

 ## Installation Instructions: